双指针技巧秒杀七道链表题目

 or add

-.
-All linked list nodes will be added to and removed from pq
+operation is .
+All the linked list nodes will be added to and removed from pq

-, so the overall time complexity of the algorithm is O(Nlogk)
+, therefore, the overall time complexity of the algorithm is , where k

 is the total number of nodes in these linked lists.